munin-monitoring/munin/doc/sphinx/installation/install.rst

 Other systems
 -------------

-You are probably best of compiling your own code.
+On other systems, you are probably best off compiling your own code.
 See `Installing Munin from source`_.

-If that worked for you, you can skip the rest of this document for now, and and start reading the much more interesting :ref:`tutorial-index` instead.

 Installing Munin from source
 ============================